Building Better Schools Together

-Alexa Corley, (’19), Highland View Academy in Hagerstown, Md.: I like that we have the ability to pray and worship at school.
+Alexa Corley, (’19) (left), Highland Adventist Academy in Elkins, W.Va.: I like that we have the ability to pray and worship at school.
 I also like our service activities and the many hikes and other things we do in nature that let us see God’s work in person.
 Those all help me feel like I’m part of things and proud of my school.

 I just want to see us praying even more.
 I also wish we could plan some special mini-field trips especially for those who get good grades.

-William Mercado, (’19), Blue Mountain Academy in Hamburg, Pa.: I’m a freshman, and I’ve made a lot of friends being in Aerial Aires (the gymnastics team).
+William Mercado, (’19) (left), Blue Mountain Academy in Hamburg, Pa.: I’m a freshman, and I’ve made a lot of friends being in Aerial Aires (the gymnastics team).
 Whether it’s practicing for a performance or just fooling around on the mats, those memories will never leave me.